 The Monroe County Civil War Round Table is a group of Civil War enthusiasts who meet to discuss all aspects of the United States Civil War.
-Each month a different expert is invited to make a presentation with a group discussion to follow.
+Each month a different expert is invited to make a presentation and a group discussion follows.
 The Round Table is sponsored by the Ellis Friends of the Monroe County Library System.

 The Round Table meets the second Thursday of the month from September through May, at 7 pm, at the Ellis Library and Reference Center, 3700 South Custer, Monroe, Michigan, 48161.